6 Creative Vocabulary Activities For High School (Blog Image)

 A More Perfect Unit lesson Lyric Lab activity

-Flocabulary has several instances of word play in the form of vocabulary games for high school:
+Flocabulary has several instances of wordplay in the form of high school vocabulary activities:

-1. In the Lyrics Lab, students can weave vocabulary words into original songs.
+1. In the Lyric Lab, students create and weave vocabulary words into original songs.
 They can turn to the word bank or rhyming dictionary for support.
 The Lyrics Lab promotes student voice.

 While the rapid development of vocabulary can be exciting, vocabulary learning is truly a lifelong pursuit.
 Many learning activities can be reinforced across the high school curriculum so that students are constantly stretching their vocabulary prowess.
 Work collaboratively with colleagues in a cross-curricular manner to strategize about how best to teach vocabulary in high school.
 Engaging high school students in vocabulary learning activities will prepare them personally and professionally for life beyond their diplomas.